The 10 Most Useful Herbal Tinctures

 DOSE: 1 Teaspoon up to three times a day.
 Dilute with a little water.

-This summer why not make some or ALL of these 10 incredibly useful herbal tinctures and keep them in the house for when you really need them?
+Now’s a great time to make some or ALL of these 10 incredibly useful herbal tinctures and keep them in the house for when you really need them?
 Don’t worry!
 Tinctures are really easy to make and even easier to use.
 If you’ve not made one before you can learn how to make a herbal tincture here.

 Most herbs can be made into tinctures and their properties can be preserved for longer by the alcohol used, but it’s also true that some herbs are particularly suited to being made into a tincture.
 Here we’re going to take a look at which herbs are the best to make into a tincture and are useful to keep close at hand for common ailments, cuts and bruises, relaxing or an instant detox!
 In no particular order: